finch1750/FT86-Database/Beginners Guide to Adjustable Suspension.md

 Powerflex PFF69-801G: FLCA rear bushing that claims to adjust camber +/- 1 degree

-Rear Camber
+### Rear Camber

-Rear Camber Bolts: While not confirmed on H&R's website as fitting the Zx6 chassis users have reported using H&R TC112 camber bolts in the rear struts upper hole to gain =/- .5 degrees camber.
+**Rear Camber Bolts:** While not confirmed on H&R's website as fitting the Zx6 chassis users have reported using H&R TC112 camber bolts in the rear struts upper hole to gain =/- .5 degrees camber.
 Minimal cost for minimum gain that could possibly even out if mismatched too greatly side to side.
 These are eccentric so as always be sure to check for slippage

 Rear lower control arms (LCA): Adjustable LCAs are a relatively cheap and simple for gaining adjustable camber in the rear.
 There are many options with various adjustments and bushing types.
 Some also will have multiple mounting locations for swaybars to help tweak other handling characteristics as well.
 The downside to LCAs is camber changes done here will affect toe as well.

-Some companies that offer adjustable LCA:
-Agency Power
-Blox
-Buddy Club
-Cusco
-DME
-GT Spec
-ISC
-Megan
-Parts Shop Max
+While many companies exist I have list the ones that are STX legal for SCCA Auto-X below

-Racer X (STX legal config available)
+Racer X - STX legal config available
-RSR (STX legal)
+RSR - STX legal
-SPC (STX legal With DiF bushing installed)
+SPC - STX legal With DiF bushing installed
-SPL
-Stance
-Voodoo13
-Velox (STX legal config available)
+Velox - STX legal config available
-Whiteline (STX legal)
+Whiteline - STX legal

 Rear Upper control arm (UCA): Expensive and limited choices, but allows for wider range of camber adjustment compared to other options and changes are independent of toe.